 Today, FIRE joins individuals across America and around the world in reflecting upon the tragic events of September 11, 2001.
 As university students and professors from Maine to California host commemorations today to remember those who suffered and died six years ago, we take a moment to look back at how those events played out on campus in the immediate aftermath of the attacks, and how their legacy continues to affect us today.

-(GVSU) in Michigan, controversy surrounded one such memorial.
+Today, colleges across the country are remembering September 11 with special speakers and events.
+Tonight, for example, FIRE President Greg Lukianoff and FIRE co-founder Alan Charles Kors will speak to a group of students at the University of Pennsylvania about individual rights.
+At Grand Valley State University (GVSU) in Michigan, controversy surrounded one such memorial.
 A member of the Student Senate initially told College Republicans Co-Chair Amanda Zaluckyj that her group’s planned memorial, which involved planting thousands of miniature American flags on the university lawn, could not go forth because the event would interfere with a memorial planned by the student government.
 Although the College Republicans had been permitted to join with the student government in commemorating September 11 the previous year, this year the College Republicans were told that their participation in the memorial would make the event too partisan.
 Thankfully, the university settled the dispute by allowing the College Republicans to hold their memorial in an area outside the “free speech zone”—a matter that FIRE will be looking into.
 We’re relieved that the dispute was resolved, and we hope that today’s memorials, at GVSU and across the country, will proceed with the unity and collective reflection this day deserves.

 Schools: Orange Coast College Johns Hopkins University Grand Valley State University Central Michigan University Pennsylvania State University – University Park Lehigh University University of New Mexico College of the Holy Cross